 Circumcision fast turning into a quick-buck chancers' racket

-RACKETEERING iingcibi (traditional surgeons) have been accused of corrupting the traditional rite by charging huge fees of up to R1 000 just for "the cut".
+RACKETEERING iingcibi (traditional surgeons) have been accused of corrupting the traditional rite by charging huge fees of up to R1 000 just for the cut.

 Health department circumcision co-ordinator Zweliphakamile Dweba said at a provincial circumcision review in King William's Town that the rite was being turned into a business after it became evident that iingcibi, themselves circumcised as recently as June, saw the custom as a way to pocket a quick buck.